meuter/dotfiles/README.md

 3. Because I always get the exact version I want regardless of the underlying distribution / package manager.
-4. Because I can restart from scratch by removing `~/.local` and `~/.config` and rerun one command in mimutes.
+4. Because I can restart from scratch by removing `~/.local` and `~/.config` and rerun one command to get back to a clean known state.

 And why not use [nix](https://nixos.org/) then? because using nix without root access is a pain in the 🤡, otherwize it would be 🥇.